littleosbook/littleosbook/output.md

 ### The Driver
 We recommend that you implement a `write` function for the serial port similar to what you did for the framebuffer.
-To avoid name clashes with the `write` function for the framebuffer, you might want to name the functions `fb_write` and `serial_write` to distinguish them.
+To avoid name clashes with the `write` function for the framebuffer you might want to name the functions `fb_write` and `serial_write` to distinguish them.

 We further recommend that you try to write a `printf`-like function, see